Houston Adoption Attorney

 Adopting a child can be one of the brightest moments in a family’s life.
 Adoptions can help children who need the support of a loving family and they can help families who might otherwise be unable to have a child.
 In many cases, adoption is used to bring blended families together or to give a stepparent the legal rights needed to be a parent to a stepchild.

 No matter your situation, there can be complications in any adoption case that make it harder to complete the adoption and form the familial bond you want.
 The Houston adoption attorneys at The Queenan Law Firm help parents seeking adoption throughout the Houston area.
-For a free legal consultation on your adoption case, call our attorneys today at (817) 476-1797.
+For a confidential legal consultation on your adoption case, call our attorneys today at (817) 476-1797.

 Types of Adoption in Houston, TX